Estimated reading time: 6 minutes

 Unlike humans and a lot of mammals, crested geckos don’t have external ears.
-This doesn’t mean they don’t have ears.
-It just means that the ears are inside their body, so-called inner ears.
-Although crested geckos don’t have external ears you can easily notice the inner ear in the little holes that you see on their head.
+However, crested geckos do have ears, but they’re inside their body, so-called inner ears.
+Although crested geckos don’t have external ears, you can quickly notice the inner ear in the tiny holes you see on their head.

 The inner ears have a normal structure and include: